Cost of Issuance definition

 More Definitions of Cost of Issuance

-Cost of Issuance means all items of expense directly or indirectly reimbursable to the District relating to the issuance, execution and delivery of the Bonds including, but not limited to, filing and recording costs, settlement costs, printing costs, reproduction and binding costs, legal fees and charges, fees and expenses of the Trustee, financial and other professional consultant fees, Bond Counsel Fees, costs of obtaining credit ratings, municipal bond insurance premiums, if such insurance is determined to be advisable, and all charges and expenses in connection with the foregoing.
+Cost of Issuance means all items of expense directly or indirectly reimbursable to the District relating to the issuance, execution and delivery of the Bonds including, but not limited to, filing and recording costs, settlement costs, printing costs, reproduction and binding costs, legal fees and charges, fees and expenses of the Paying Agent, financial and other professional consultant fees, CUSIP service bureau charges; costs of obtaining credit ratings, municipal bond insurance premiums, if such insurance is determined to be advisable, and charges and fees in connection with the foregoing to the extent such fees and expenses are approved by the District.

 Cost of Issuance means all items of expense payable or reimbursable directly or indirectly by the Administration and related to the authorization, sale and issuance of Bonds and the making, purchasing and otherwise financing of Loans.